 Does Powerlifting Harm Heart Health?

-It took us a second or two, too.
-OxS is an imbalance between the production of free radicals and the body’s ability to counteract their harmful effects through the production of antioxidants.
+Oxidative Stress (OxS) is an imbalance between the production of free radicals and the body’s ability to counteract their harmful effects through the production of antioxidants.

 Researchers chose well-trained powerlifters, as previous OxS and arterial stiffness studies were conducted using only low-or moderate-intensity resistance training or in combination with aerobic training.

 The well-trained lifters underwent an 8-week light training period without heavy strength sessions or competitions prior to the trial.
 During the SSTP, athletes exercised 4 days per week at intensities averaging between 60-90% of 1RM for various movements.
-Workouts included:

 Following the 12 weeks, athletes participated in the National Powerlifting Championships.